-- Definition of budget deficit: The budget deficit is the annual amount the government has to borrow to meet the shortfall between current receipts (tax) and government spending.
+- The budget deficit is the annual amount the government has to borrow to meet the shortfall between current receipts (tax) and government spending.

-- Related concept – National debt or public sector net debt.
-This is the total amount the government owes.
-This is accumulated over many years.
-See: UK national debt (currently £1,100 bn – 73% of GDP)
+- National debt or public sector net debt – is the total amount the government owes – accumulated over many years.
+See: UK national debt (May, 2022 – £2,347.7 billion equivalent to 95.% of GDP)

 - Cyclical budget deficit.
 A cyclical budget deficit takes into account fluctuations in tax revenue and spending due to the economic cycle.
 For example, in a recession, tax revenues fall and spending on unemployment benefits increases.

 - Structural deficit.
-This the level of the deficit even when the economy as at full employment.
+This the level of the deficit even when the economy is at full employment.

 - Primary Budget Balance – A primary budget balance means we take away interest payments on debt.
 (Primary budget deficits of EU) For example, if the budget deficit is £119bn, but we spend £42bn on interest payments, the primary budget deficit will be £77bn.

 - Current budget.
 The current budget is a summary of net cash flows at that particular time.

 - Net borrowing.
 Net borrowing includes net investment and is considered to be the main deficit figure.

 - PSNB – Public sector net borrowing – another measure of annual borrowing.
 (ONS)